RaghavK16/JS-Virtual-Keyboard/README.md

 # JS-Virtual-Keyboard

-A minimalistic and cool on-screen virtual keyboard, using HTML, CSS and Vanilla JS
+* A minimalistic and cool on-screen virtual keyboard.

+* Uses Vanilla JS, HTML and CSS.